Medair: Today

 As of 2022, Medair is active in 13 countries and responding to global crises including the Syrian refugee crisis, the Ebola outbreak in DR Congo, and the Rohingya refugee crisis in Bangladesh.
-With expertise in health and nutrition, emergency shelter, water and sanitation, and cash assistance, more than 3.5 million people worldwide received direct support from the organisation in 2019.
+With expertise in health and nutrition, emergency shelter, water and sanitation, and cash assistance, more than 4.6 million people worldwide received direct support from Medair 2022.

 Organisation

 Past leadership

 Co-founder Erik Volkmar acted as Medair's first CEO for 15 years before stepping down in 2003.

 In 2004, Randall Zindler, a graduate of Lancaster University's MBA programme, became CEO.
 Zindler held a number of corporate positions with companies including Credit Suisse and Swissair before accepting the role of CEO for Medair.

 In 2011, Zindler stepped down and Jim Ingram transitioned into the role of CEO that same year.
 Ingram began working for Medair years prior as its Finance Director and was a member of the Executive Leadership Team.

 After seven years of leading the organisation as CEO, Ingram retired in 2018 and David Verboom was appointed CEO by the International Board of Trustees.

+After 5 years of leadership under David Verboom, Anne Reitsema took over on April 4, 2023.